sefaenesergin/pure-emotion-analysis-with-python/README.md

 ## What's it do that code?
 - Firstly, this code read "example sentence" excel file.
 After that all words saved with for loop.
 - Secondly, theese words assign to python list.
-- Thirdly, compare referance word list with sentence words.
+- Thirdly, compare to referance word list with sentence words.
 - Fourthly, if words matched increase counter.

  <div align="center">